Tuesday, 30 December 2014

 24300

-I hope the concept is clear with the help of above illustrations.
-You may express your doubts, if any, in the comments section so that I may answer.
+I hope the concept is clear with the help of the above illustrations.
+You may express your doubts, if any, in the comments section so that I can clear them.

-Performance of any thing, whether a product or service, is dependent on many related circumstances or assumptions.
+The performance of anything, whether a product or service, depends on many related circumstances or assumptions.
 If those circumstances or conditions change, the performance or efficiency of that product or service also gets affected.
-So, it is elastic according to the situations.
+So, it is elastic to those situations.

-Elasticity of supply is the responsiveness of supplies to changes in the prices of those goods or services.
-It is mentioned in abbreviated terms as Es.
+Elasticity of supply is the responsiveness of supply to changes in the prices of those goods or services.

-It is also known as price elasticity of supply (abbreviated as PES).
+It is also known as price elasticity of supply (abbreviated as PES) whenever the supply is elastic to price changes.

-Elasticity is measured in terms of ratio to changes in prices.
-It is expressed in the ratio of percentage change in quantity supplied by percentage change in price.
+Elasticity is measured in terms of the ratio of changes in prices.
+It is expressed as the ratio of the percentage change in quantity supplied to the percentage change in price.

 PES = {(1000 - 500) / 500 x100} ÷ {(25 - 20) / 20 x 100} = {(500/500) x 100} ÷ {(5/20) x 100